“Would you stop already?” You’ve probably heard it from your mom when you were younger, or maybe you say it to your kids now.

 “Would you stop already?” is also what we want to say to tired, old bank marketing trends that just don’t work anymore.

-If your bank isn’t getting the customers it needs and wants, you’re probably using a bank marketing trend that needs to stop.
-It’s finally time to switch up the game.
-It’s time to reverse the curse that’s tied to bank marketing trends that aren’t earning your clients’ trust or business.
+If your bank isn’t getting the customers it needs and wants, you’re probably using bank marketing trends that needs to stop.
+It’s time to change it up.
+It’s time to reverse the curse that’s tied to played out bank marketing trends that aren’t earning your clients’ trust or business.
 Is your bank ready to make bank?

-Banks are goldmines, literally, and it’s time for yours to reach its true potential by switching up your marketing strategies.
+Banks are goldmines, literally, and it’s time for yours to reach their true potential by switching up your marketing strategies.
 Listen up, because here’s how.